 320 West Washington – 3rd Floor

 Who administers the state of Illinois real estate exam?

 The state exam is administered by Applied Measurement Professionals, Inc. (AMP).
-They administer the test at 12 sites throughout Illinois and Milwaukee, Wisconsin.
+They administer the test at 12 sites (click here for a list of sites) throughout Illinois and Milwaukee, Wisconsin.
 They have a website at www.goAMP.com.